4 Steps to Choosing the Right Keywords for SEO

 1. Keep the search intent in mind.

-Navigational keywords: This is when a user uses Google or other search engines to navigate search pages.
+Navigational keywords: A user uses Google or other search engines to navigate search pages.

 2. Analyze the competition